lemire/docker_programming_station/README.md

 You can put `run` in your `PATH` by adding the `docker_programming_station` directory to it and thus be able to call `run` from everywhere.
 Your are not limited to one instance.
 However, each instance will only have access to its directory.
+However, the first time the image is constructed, you might want to run it in the `docker_programming_station` directory otherwise you may get the error "The Dockerfile  must be within the build context".
+You can simply copy the Dockerfile and the run script in any repository if you prefer to avoid messing with the `PATH` variable.

 Features: